BillJr99/Ursinus-CSPedagogy/_pages/Projects/proj-servicelearning.md

     - "The group consists of at least 1 and no more than 2 members"
     - "The project submitted was substantially consistent with the project proposed to and approved by the Professor"
     - "The report represents a second draft (or beyond) that was evolved substantially from guidance from the instructor or from the Writing Center."
+    - "An individual self-reflection is included in the final submission that substantially documents the experience, your observations, and the feeback you received."
     b:
     - "Each item required for a grade of C is included"
     - "The project report includes a substantial discussion of the project goals, rationale, and development approach"
     - "The project report includes a deliverable with an explanation appropriate for use and extension by others"
     - "A project proposal was submitted by the proposal deadline and approved by the Professor"
+    - "The project was presented in a K-12 classroom or extracurricular setting."
     c:
     - "Each item required for a grade of D is included"
     - "The project report includes a substantial discussion of the final results"